 To get over that hurdle and get past it as quickly as possible, I discovered that it’s important to adopt the following mindset:

 This changes everything.
 Because now you don’t have to figure out how to position yourself as an authority on the topic anymore and you’re not comparing yourself to others either.

 You’re simply someone who loves a certain subject enough to want to share everything you discover about it with the world.
 And that makes things seem much lighter.
 Authenticity is very important and it’s at the center of our uniqueness.

-Whether you’re a business coach, a motivational speaker or an artist, you need to shift focus to your process:
+Whether you’re a business coach, a motivational speaker, an artist, or any kind of expert or creative, you need to shift focus to your process: